 The web: Inside this circle lies the web.
 It resembles a spider’s web and at its center is another circle.
 This represents the Heart.
-It’s believed the good dreams are filtered through the Heart of the web before moving into the dreamer’s realm.
+It’s believed that good dreams are filtered through the Heart of the web before moving into the dreamer’s realm.

 Beads: Beads are woven onto the web.
 Other objects such as shells can be used.
 These symbolize every good dream that didn't filter through and instead, stayed with the dreamcatcher.
 The beads are transformed into special charms representing all these good dreams and visions.
 In some cultures, these beads represent the spider.

 Points: Each dreamcatcher has a number of different points and these are significant.
-The 13 points refer to the 13 phases of the moon while 7 points could refer to the seven prophecies.
+The 13 points refer to the 13 phases of the moon while the 7 points could refer to the seven prophecies.
 The eagle is symbolized by 6 points while a star is symbolized by 5 points.